 Orange Slice Ornaments

-Use any leftover dried oranges to decorate your tree!
+Use any leftover dried orange slices to decorate your tree!
 This is such a fun and simple way to fill your tree and add some color.